 - Learn about the most recent trends and developments in research and applications.

 Optical engineers and scientists who are interested in learning about the rapidly emerging field of plasmonics and its potential impact.

-Mark Brongersma is a Professor in the Departments of Materials Science and Engineering and Applied Physics at Stanford University.
+Mark Brongersma is the Stephen Harris Professor in the Departments of Materials Science and Engineering and Applied Physics at Stanford University.
 He received his PhD from the FOM Institute in Amsterdam, The Netherlands, in 1998.
 From 1998-2001 he was a postdoctoral research fellow at the California Institute of Technology.
-His current research is directed towards the development and physical analysis of nanostructured materials that find application in nanoscale optoelectronic devices.
-He has authored\co-authored over 170 publications, including papers in Science, Nature Photonics, Nature Materials, and Nature Nanotechnology.
+He has authored\co-authored over 230 publications, including papers in Science, Nature Photonics, Nature Materials, and Nature Nanotechnology.
 He also holds a number of patents in the area of Si nanophotonics and plasmonics.
-Brongersma received a National Science Foundation Career Award, the Walter J. Gores Award for Excellence in Teaching, the International Raymond and Beverly Sackler Prize in the Physical Sciences (Physics) for his work on plasmonics, and is a Fellow of The Optical Society, SPIE, and the American Physical Society.
+Brongersma received a National Science Foundation Career Award, the Walter J. Gores Award for Excellence in Teaching, the International Raymond and Beverly Sackler Prize in the Physical Sciences (Physics) for his work on plasmonics, and is a Fellow of the Optical Society of America, the SPIE, and the American Physical Society.